-Snakes and lizards are the members of the order Squamata.
+Snakes and lizards belong to the order Squamata.
 Lizards have fully developed legs that they use to move, while snakes prefer to slither.
-There is a lot of scientific disagreement as to why and how these species evolved in distinct ways.
-It’s safe to say that certain snakes still have the genetic code necessary to build legs and feet.
+Scientists debate how and why these species evolved differently.
+Some snakes still retain the genetic code for leg and foot development.

-How come these snakes don’t have legs?
-It is because multiple genetic mutations that occurred over 100 million years ago have turned off the genetic makeup that drives this process.
+Why don’t these snakes have legs?
+Genetic mutations over 100 million years ago turned off the genes responsible for leg development.
 Let’s explore more about snakes with feet.

 The Genetics behind this Mutation

-The sonic hedgehog gene (SHH) is responsible for developing limbs, and over time, it has been damaged.
-For more than just limbs, the SHH gene is also essential for other purposes.
+The sonic hedgehog gene (SHH) is responsible for limb development, but it has been damaged over time The SHH gene also plays a role in other essential functions beyond limb development.
 For example, it also serves as a guide for organs and their positioning in growing animals.
 The SHH is active in lizards, resulting in legs and feet, whereas it is inactive in snakes.

 What is the Exact Difference between Lizards and Snakes?

 In Lizards, some genes can be “flipped on and off” throughout their growth period thanks to DNA sequencers called enhancers.
 A lizard’s four legs develop because the SHH requires the enhancers for proper limb development.
-In contrast, this enhancer has been mostly – but not entirely – omitted from snake DNA sequences over time.
-That is why a snake with feet is not a common sight.
+In snakes, this enhancer is mostly absent from their DNA That is why a snake with feet is not a common sight.

 A snake with feet is evidence that it descended from lizards, and lizards are known to have feet.
 So, despite the snake’s lack of a limb, it has toes.